kreatolinux/src/man/kpkg_run.5.md

   - `test<1.8.1`: Less than version 1.8.1
   - `test>1.8.1`: Greater than version 1.8.1
 * **build_depends**: Build-time dependencies of your package.
+* **bootstrap_depends**: Dependencies needed during bootstrap builds.
+When a package is built with `--bootstrap`, only these dependencies are installed (not the full `build_depends`).
+This allows packages like `glib` to be built without circular dependencies like `gobject-introspection`.
 * **depends packagename**: Specify dependencies for a specific sub-package.
 The space-separated syntax is preferred, but the legacy underscore syntax (`depends_packagename:`) is also supported for backward compatibility.
 Can be modified using:
   - `depends packagename+: "packagename"` to add a dependency
   - `depends packagename-: "packagename"` to remove a dependency